AliceO2Group/QualityControl/doc/QuickStart.md

    At this point you might encounter a message about missing system requirements.
 Run `aliDoctor flpproto` to get a full information about what is missing and how to install it.

-Note :  you can also use the alibuild "defaults" called `o2-dataflow` to avoid building simulation related packages.
+Note : on non-CC7 systems, you can also use the alibuild "defaults" called `o2-dataflow` to avoid building simulation related packages.

 ### Environment loading